 Scott Air Force Base, Illinois/Wright-Patterson Air Force Base, Ohio

 In July 2013, two C-17 aircraft successfully demonstrated the Surfing Aircraft Vortices for Energy ($AVE) concept on an operational mission, achieving a direct savings of $7,500 in fuel costs.
 The $AVE concept uses formation flight principles derived from flocks of migrating birds, with trail aircraft harvesting energy from the upward velocity (or upwash) of the formation leader.
-In 2007, the Defense Advanced Research Projects Agency initiated a study with Boeing to investigate what would be required to apply $AVE to the C-17, the largest consumer of aviation fuel in the U.S. military.
-Boeing predicted optimum formation positions and developed software, enabling $AVE operations with existing C-17 hardware.
-Following software installation, the successful demonstration resulted in the trail aircraft reducing fuel use by 10,800 pounds.
-Air Mobility Command then commissioned $AVE as an advanced technology demonstration; Air Force Research Laboratory identified potential $AVE candidate missions and found more than $10 million could be saved each year in the C-17 fleet alone with minor alterations to mission parameters.
-By applying the $AVE concept fleet-wide across the Air Force, possible fuel savings are estimated at greater than $50 million annually.
+In 2007, the Defense Advanced Research Projects Agency initiated a study with Boeing to investigate requirements for applying $AVE to the C-17, the largest aviation fuel consumer in the U.S. military.
+Boeing predicted optimal formation positions and developed software, enabling $AVE operations with C-17 hardware.
+After the software was installed, the successful demonstration enabled the trial aircraft to reduce fuel use by 10,800 pounds.
+Air Mobility Command then commissioned $AVE as an advanced technology demonstration; Air Force Research Laboratory identified potential $AVE candidate missions and found that more than $10 million could be saved each year in the C-17 fleet with minor alterations to mission parameters.
+By applying the $AVE concept fleet-wide across the Air Force, possible fuel savings are estimated at more than $50 million annually.

 U.S. Air Force